microsoft/Kusto-Query-Language/doc/patternstatement.md

 ### No wildcards

-Azure Data Explorer does not give special treatment to wildcards in a pattern.
+There's no special treatment given to wildcards in a pattern.
 For example, the following query returns a single missing pattern invocation.

 ```kusto
 declare pattern app = (applicationId:string)[eventType:string]